 If you’re of average weight, then 11 to 15 kg weight gain during pregnancy is ideal.
 The number is a little lower for overweight women (7 to 11kg) and a little higher for underweight women (12 to 18kg).

 Since we are essentially talking about calorie consumption during pregnancy, you’d want to keep track of the calories you consume with the help of a pregnancy calorie calculator.
 Read on to know what aspects the pregnancy calorie calculator focusses upon.

 Pregnancy Calorie Calculator

-Every woman is different and will have different requirements regarding calorie intake.
-The number of calories essential for a pregnant woman depends on various factors including.
+Every woman is different and will have different requirements regarding calorie intake, even during pregnancy.
+The number of calories essential for a pregnant woman depends on various factors, including the following:

 - Body Mass Index

 - The level of activity

 Numerous calculators and apps take in some of these details to give you a total count of calories that you need to consume during different each trimester.
 Pregnancy will affect your eating habits.
 Morning sickness, food cravings, allergies, etc. can disturb your diet and lead to either excessive or less calorie consumption if you do not track it.
 So, how much should you consume?
 Let’s find out.